List of Terrahawks episodes

-This is an episode guide for the Gerry Anderson television series Terrahawks, made for the British company LWT by Anderburr Pictures and first broadcast from 1983 to 1986 on ITV.
-A total of 39 episodes, listed here in their recommended broadcast order, were filmed in two production blocks at Bray Studios in Berkshire from January 1983 to August 1984, on a combined budget of £6.4 million.
-The 26 episodes of the first production block aired as two series from October to December 1983 and September to December 1984; the third series, comprising the final 13 episodes, from May to July 1986.
+This is an episode guide for the British television series Terrahawks, made for London Weekend Television by Anderburr Pictures and first broadcast from 1983 to 1986 on ITV.
+A total of 39 episodes, listed here in their recommended broadcast order, were filmed in two production blocks at Bray Studios between January 1983 and August 1984 on a combined budget of £6.4 million.
+The 26 episodes of the first block aired as two series, the first of which was broadcast between October and December 1983 and the second between September and December 1984.
+The final 13 episodes were broadcast as Series 3 between May and July 1986.

-Series One (1983)
+Series 1 (1983)

-Originally, most ITV regions networked the episodes on Sunday afternoons.
-In November, several ITV companies moved the series to a Saturday morning timeslot.
-The last two episodes, "A Christmas Miracle" and "To Catch a Tiger", were broadcast across the network on Saturday mornings.
-TVS followed the network pattern until November, when it moved episodes to Thursdays.
-In some weeks, LWT were unable to broadcast episodes but made up for it by broadcasting double episodes in other weeks.
+Originally, most ITV franchises transmitted the episodes on Sunday afternoons.
+In November, several franchises moved the series to a Saturday morning timeslot.
+The last two episodes, "A Christmas Miracle" and "To Catch a Tiger", were broadcast across the ITV network on Saturday mornings.
+Television South (TVS) followed the network pattern until November, when it moved episodes to Thursdays.
+In some weeks, London Weekend Television was unable to show an episode, but made up for this by showing double episodes in other weeks.
 Granada Television held back the series by two weeks and completed its run on 21 January 1984.
-Tyne Tees Television held back the series for over a month and moved the series to Thursdays, completing its run on 16 February 1984.
+Tyne Tees Television held it back for over a month and moved the series to Thursdays, completing its run on 16 February 1984.